-The Department of Foreign Affairs and International Trade (DFAIT) recommends that if a person younger than 18 is travelling alone or with only one parent or another adult, they have their parents’ consent for such travel.
+Global Affairs Canada recommends that if a person younger than 18 is travelling alone or with only one parent or another adult, they have their parents’ consent for such travel.

 A notarized letter of consent to travel is proof of such consent.

-The DFAIT strongly recommends that children travelling alone or with one parent carry a consent letter for each and every trip abroad.
+Global Affairs Canada strongly recommends that children travelling alone or with one parent carry a consent letter for each and every trip abroad.
+They write: